nationalarchives/dr2-ingest/scala/lambdas/preingest-tdr-aggregator/README.md

 functionality and in-memory caching to group these messages into groups (batches) of a specified size.
 The Event Source Mapping, a resource that connects an event source (the Aggregator SQS queue in this case) to a Lambda function, for this is configured with the highest possible `BatchSize` and `MaximumBatchingWindowInSeconds`, meaning that this lambda won't be invoked until the payload size (messages gathered) reaches 6MB or 10,000 messages, or 300 seconds has elapsed since the first message was received.
+These values are subject to change.

 However, due to Lambda's 6MB invocation payload limit and the large amount of non-optional SQS metadata included in each received message, we need to make this function smarter if it is to handle batches of more than a few thousand items.